Welcome to Bob Jones Academy, parents and students!

 - Grades 4–5: may change into uniform shorts (or non-uniform athletic pants) and t-shirt for PE class; girls not changing into uniform PE attire wear uniform skorts or pants

 - Grades 6–12: wear uniform t-shirt and shorts that are ordered in class (optional: non-uniform black athletic pants).
-Students in grades 9–12 who have PE first or last hour may wear their PE attire to or from school.
+Students in grades 9–12 who have PE first or last hour may wear their PE attire to or from school, being dropped off/picked up in front of the gym or Brown building, and not going to the Quadrangle.

 - School Spirit Days (Fridays): may wear BJA-issued/purchased tops with uniform lower half